-Audit fees were for professional services rendered for the audit of our consolidated financial statements and reviews of our quarterly consolidated financial statements.
-The 2018 fees were also attributable to the first year auditor attestation of our internal controls over financial reporting as a result of us achieving accelerated filer status in 2018.
+Audit fees were for professional services rendered for the audits of our consolidated financial statements and reviews of our quarterly consolidated financial statements.
+Audit fees for 2019 reflect a year-over-year increase attributable to the Company's acquisition of Southwest Electronic Energy Corporation ("SWE") in May 2019, which was largely offset by a reduction in fees attributable to internal controls over financial reporting following the first year attestation in 2018 upon the Company achieving accelerated filer status.